agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 > Long-tailed population distributions are not the only explanation for
 > outliers.

-**Example**: contamination could be another reason for an outlier.
+**Example**: Contamination could be another reason for an outlier.

 In the Agent Orange study about US veterans and Dioxin, 2 outliers are identified.
 The sample was about people who were in vietnam in Orange rich zones.
-But the two outliers in this study, one of them was not exposed to herbicides during his stay in Vietnam.
+The two outliers in this study were, one of them was not exposed to herbicides during his stay in Vietnam.
 The other had 180 days of indirect military exposure to herbicides.

-**Definition**: The two outliers are contaminants rather than long-tailedness of the population in this case.
+**Definition**: checks out

 **Checklist**: yes; true.

+---

 > It is irrelevant to distinguish between a natural long-tailed
 > distribution and the one that includes outliers that result from
 > contamination.